tri-cods/Ed-Minimal-Editions/sections/preparing-text.md

 `git commit -m "message describing my changes"`

-By 'committing' you are packaging the changes you've made to tracked files in your repository and labeling them for your collaborators (including your future self).
+By 'committing' you are packaging the changes you've made to tracked files in your repository and labeling them for your collaborators -- including your future self.
 This prepares the changes for publications.

 ### 3. Push